The Gallipoli campaign, also known as the Dardanelles campaign, was one of the most significant and disastrous military campaigns of World War I.

 It was hoped that a surprise attack of this nature would force the Central Powers to divert troops away from the western front, which would then make the situation easier for the allied armies.

-However, the attack proved to be a disaster, with three British battleships sunk with little damage delivered in return.
+However, the attack proved to be a disaster, and by the 18th of March, three British battleships had been sunk with little damage delivered in return.

 As a result, the plan of attack was changed.
 The British army commander, General Sir Ian Hamilton, decided to carry out a large land invasion of the Dardanelles to neutralise the coastal defenses.